Service Interface for Real Time Information

 SIRI is based on the CEN Transmodel abstract model for public transport information, and comprises a general purpose model, and an XML schema for public transport information.

-A SIRI White Paper is available for further information on the protocol.
+A SIRI White Paper was created in 2008 to develop the protocol.

 Scope

 CEN SIRI allows pairs of server computers to exchange structured real-time information about schedules, vehicles, and connections, together with informational messages related to the operation of the services.
 The information can be used for many different purposes, for example: